libreirc/libreirc/doc/project-structure.md

 [webpack] does require fairly complex configuration, but still it's the best one among the front-end code build solutions for now.
 It supports bundling, compression, and [loader] and [plugin] system.
 Also, upcoming [webpack 2] provides even more powerful features such as tree-shaking.
-OpenIRC will probably stick with webpack unless very compelling alternative shows up.
+LibreIRC will probably stick with webpack unless very compelling alternative shows up.

-[stylus] is chosen because it is the most familiar CSS preprocessor for OpenIRC developers.
+[stylus] is chosen because it is the most familiar CSS preprocessor for LibreIRC developers.
 Nevertheless, if someone wants to contribute in desing-wise and favor othe CSS preprocessor over stylus, we are more than willing to change it.
 For now, there aren't much stylus code as our current goal is to make a working MVP.